Apps to Help You Sell Your Stuff Quickly

 OfferUp lets you buy or sell anything locally.
 The app focuses on objects and possessions.
 All of the items are under categories ranging from auto parts to video games.
 Many of the app reviews talk about how easy this app is to use, especially in comparison to many of the similar options.
 Gets 4.6 out of 5 stars on Google Apps.

 Trove Market is related to vintage and used furniture.
 This app is location-based and has an active community of people discussing furniture, DIY projects, and home decor.
 This community, along with the apps daily quiz helps keep everyone entertained.
-Trove Market allows users to communicate over the app and give buyers the option to pay with credit card.
+Trove Market allows users to communicate over the app and give buyers the option to pay with a credit card.

 Using the app, you can sell almost anything, from beauty products to cars.